 Can you give us a sense of what it feels like to listen to the content moderators share their experiences?

-With Foxglove, you’re holding power to account and tackling issues people are afraid to talk about.
+With Foxglove, you’re holding power to account for and tackle issues people are afraid to talk about.
 Are you at all concerned about your safety?